AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/21.4-release-activity/21-4-project-enhancements.md

 This does depend on how you position the fields in the custom form—if you place another field in the same row with the checkbox or radio button field, the options might have only enough horizontal space to display in a single column.

-For information about filling out a custom form, see [Edit information in custom form fields in Adobe Workfront](../../../workfront-basics/work-with-custom-forms/edit-custom-forms.md).
+For information about filling out a custom form, see [Edit information in custom form fields](../../../workfront-basics/work-with-custom-forms/edit-custom-forms.md).

 For information about creating a checkbox or radio button field in a custom form, see the sections [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md#create) and [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md#configur) in the article [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).